Why Don’t My Legs Tan As Well?

 1. Exfoliate Your Legs

 Exfoliate your legs with an exfoliating scrub the day before going into a tanning bed.
 This prepares the skin for a tan by leaving it soft and clean.
-Take a look at our article for The Best Exfoliating Scrubs For Legs.

 Moisturize Your Skin

-It is so important to moisturize your skin and to keep your legs hydrated and nourished.
-As your legs tend to be drier than the rest of your body, especially around your knees and ankles, you do have to try and moisturize more.
+As your legs tend to be drier than the rest of your body, especially around your knees and ankles, you may need to try moisturizing more often.

 Do Not Wax Or Shave

-Avoid waxing or shaving your legs up to two days after your self-tanning session.
 By waxing or shaving your legs in the day or two after a tan, you will be removing the top layer of your skin, which is where the tan is, and the tan on your legs will fade much quicker than the rest of your body.

 Use Bronzer On Your Legs

-If your legs just refuse to tan as much as the rest of your body, then you might want to use some bronzer (like one of our favorites from Onyx) to darken your tan.
 Try and choose a bronzer that is just a little bit darker than your skin tone, so that the bronze tan on your legs matches the natural tan on the rest of your body.

-The bronzer will not last as long as the tan you get from a tanning bed, but it is easy enough to apply when you go out and just need a little bit more of a glow only on your legs.
+The bronzer will not last as long as the tan you get from a tanning bed, but it is easy enough to apply when you go out and just need a little bit more of a glow, only on your legs.

 Use Tanning Accelerators/Lotions

-You should always use an indoor tanning lotion (like this one from Supre Snooki) when using a sunbed, but you might want to consider using a stronger tanning accelerator just for your legs.
+You should always use an indoor tanning lotion (like this one from Supre Snooki) when using a Sunbed, but you might want to consider using a stronger tanning accelerator just for your legs.

 You could also choose a tanning accelerator that contains a bronzer, so your legs are given an instant color while you work on building up the tan from there.
-This also helps you develop a base tan to build on.

 How To Care For The Tan On Your Legs